 - Minimise distribution costs

-As a result of Bogle’s vision, the expense ratio for Vanguard’s funds were just 20% of any actively managed mutual fund in the United States.
+As a result of Bogle’s vision, the expense ratio for Vanguard’s funds is just 20% of any actively managed mutual fund in the United States.
 This 50-60 bps differential almost automatically ensured that the Vanguard Index fund outperformed a majority of the actively managed funds on a consistent basis.

-Jack Bogle passed away on January 16, 2019 aged 89 but his legacy will remain for years as the man who did the most for the average investor.
+Jack Bogle passed away on January 16, 2019 aged 89.
+But his legacy will remain for years as the man who did the most for the average investor.
 One of his books I recommend is Bogle On Mutual Funds: New Perspectives For The Intelligent Investor

 Watch this video for a quick overview of Jack Bogle, the father of index funds